This Easy French Onion Chicken is our new favorite fast and fresh dinner!

-This French Onion Chicken dish is our new favorite easy dinner!
-Simple seared chicken breasts with an easy to make pan sauce reminiscent of French Onion Soup!
+Simple seared chicken breasts with an easy to make pan sauce stuffed with french onion flavor!

 There are days I love my job and today is one of them!
 I whipped up this dish is no time flat and the flavors are simply amazing!
 Here is how I did it!

 So, ya know how we have talked about how to sear chicken without a mess?
 We are going to use that same technique here.
 So simple, so easy, and a lot less oil and mess!

 MASTER THIS EASY WAY TO SEAR CHICKEN (OR ANY PROTEIN) AND SAY BYE BY TO THAT MESSY STOVE TOP EXTRA OILY CHICKEN!

 - Rub the chicken itself with the oil.
 Liberally salt and pepper.

 - Don’t touch for at least 3-4 minutes.
 The chicken is smart, it will release from the pan when it is ready.
 If it doesn’t release, it’s still cookin’!